abhigya-ps/Stock-Price-Alert/README.md

 API key.
 * https://www.alphavantage.co/support/#api-key

-For gmail users activate two-factor authentication and create an app password and add that to an environment variable which your script will have access to.
+For gmail users, activate two-factor authentication and create an app password and add that to an environment variable which your script will have access to.
 This way not only will you be avoiding your actual email password, but even your app password is not used in the program.
 * https://myaccount.google.com/u/1/apppasswords